Installations, Sculptural Objects, and Dinnerware Collections

 Painting relates to both art and life.
 Neither can be made.
 (I try to act in that gap between the two.)

-As we navigate through our daily lives we encounter an array of objects.
-Most of which we engage with solely on a functional level, while others additionally embody psychological impressions that are associated with past experiences, events, and people.
-I am interested in the desires we have to be connected to one another whether it is through relationships, memories, or today’s ever-increasing use of communication devices.
-As a human race we are able to form bonds with others that are nurtured emotionally and psychologically, however physical proximity is not always necessary.
-My work examines the bond and the desire to be connected through the liminal space that affixes the various pieces together that form our identity.
-It is within this liminal space that holds the memories, relationships, and experiences that define who we are and how we understand our place in the world.
-By exploring this area I am given the opportunity to either reveal and/or conceal the depth and layers that assist in shaping our own subjectivity.
+As we navigate through our daily lives we encounter an array of objects and spaces.
+Many of which we engage with on a functional level while others embody psychological impressions that are associated with past experiences, events, and people.
+My work considers these spaces and objects from the points of their liminality; the space between - how they are constructed.
+It is also within the liminal space of ourselves that bonds the memories, relationships, and experiences that ultimately define who we are and how we navigate our environment.
+By exploring these spaces and objects I am given the opportunity to reveal the layers that assist in shaping our own subjectivity and perspective.

 A. M. Martens